iamgodot/pistachio/README.md

-# pistachio
+# Pistachio

-A file-sharing social platform app.
+A file-oriented sharing platform.